Plan your story before writing the first page

 Beginner’s Guide to Designing Scenes

-Scenes, not word counts, are the real building blocks; this guide shows you how to give every scene a goal, emotional change, and purpose, so you don’t end up with 60 pages where nothing happens
+Scenes, not word counts, are the real building blocks; this guide shows you how to give every scene a goal, emotional change, and purpose, so you don’t end up with 60 pages where nothing happens.

-Beginner’s Guide to Publishing a Book (and Not Getting Screwed)
+Beginner’s Guide to Publishing a Book

 A plain-language tour of agents, publishers, self‑publishing, hybrid and vanity presses, packagers, ISBNs, and all the wonderful ways first-time authors can be separated from their money if they’re not careful.